ito-soft-design/ladder_drive/README.md

 The escalator is a simple abstract ladder for PLC (Programmable Logic Controller).

-We aim to design runnable abstraction ladder which is running on any PLC with same ladder source or binary and prepare full stack tools.
+We aim to design abstraction ladder which is able to run on any PLC with same ladder source or binary and prepare full stack tools.

 # Getting started

 It's required the Ruby environment.
-To prepare Ruby environment, please find web sites.
+To prepare the Ruby environment, please find web sites.

 Install Escalator at the command prompt.